rjvarona/Multi-Connect-Soundboard/README.md

 # memeBoard
-The goal of this product is to create a mult-connect soundboard that shares meme sounds between two computers through a network.
+The goal of this product is to create a multi-connect soundboard that shares meme sounds between two computers through a network.

 <h2>Technologies</h2>
 .NET WPF